MRAX777/SingleFilePHPGallery/README.md

  * 3D MPO red/cyan anaglyph and stereo image generation
  * Keyboard navigation
  * Option to add watermark to all images in gallery
- * Supports JPG, JPEG, PNG and GIF
+ * Supports JPG, JPEG, PNG, GIF, SVG, WEBP, and AVIF
  * Unlimited numbers of sub galleries
  * See configuration information for all features